-- --I reserve the right to take off 5% of the assignment grade (half a letter grade) for every 24 hours that an assignment is late. - ★ Smaller Homework assignments will not be accepted more than 2 days late. - ★ Final Essay Drafts #1 and #2 will not be accepted more than Z days late. - ★ Essay #3 MUST be submitted on time in finals week! - ★ The timed writing exam MUST also be on time finals week!
+- --I reserve the right to take off 5% of the assignment grade (half a letter grade) for every 24 hours that an assignment is late. - ★ Smaller Homework assignments will not be accepted more than 2 days late. - ★ Final Essay Drafts #1 and #2 will not be accepted more than 7 days late. - ★ Essay #3 MUST be submitted on time finals week! - ★ The timed writing exam MUST also be on time finals week!

-Quizzes/In-Class Participation/Break Out Rooms CANNOT be made up.
-(No exceptions)
+Quizzes/In-Class Partcipation/Break Out Room CANNOT be made up.

-Exceptions on other assignments: I will make an exception in the case of unforeseen and unavoidable emergencies of a documentable nature for the larger assignments.
+Exceptions: I will make an exception in the case of unforeseen and unavoidable emergencies of a documentable nature for the larger assignments.
 I understand that life happens!!!
 If you know of something, ahead of time, coming up that will prevent you from turning in an assignment, then please discuss this with me ahead of time and we can make the necessary arrangements.
-It is very easy to fall behind in an online/virtual class; so, it is your responsibility to keep up.
+It is very easy to fall behind in an online class; so, it is your responsibility to keep up.
 I am very happy to work with you, but I cannot do that without communication.
 I know that during these COVID-19 times that life is rather unpredictable and I can make exceptions for COVID related issues or other dire emergencies on a case by case basis.
 Time management and communication with instructors are the keys to college success!